While many businesses treat their employees fairly, unfortunately, this is not always the case.

 Depending on when the overtime occurs, employers are on the hook for giving employees increased wages for their overtime work.

-In most cases, the overtime laws California has entitle employees to overtime pay equal to 1.5 times their regular rate of pay, frequently called “time and a half.”
+In most cases, the overtime laws in California entitle employees to overtime pay equal to 1.5 times their regular rate of pay, frequently called “time and a half.”

 - Any time beyond eight hours worked on the seventh consecutive day of work in a workweek; and